Are You Looking For Active Stock? Phio Pharmaceuticals Corp. (PHIO)

 TECHNICAL INTERPRETATION:

+Phio Pharmaceuticals Corp.
+(PHIO) exchanged 2047863 shares on hands in most recent trading session and observed an average volume with 915.55K shares.
+The stock acknowledged active focus on shares in the Monday trading session.
+PHIO disclosed a change of 12.13% and its listed share value at $0.16 in the last trade transaction.
+This company belong to USA Country and part of Healthcare sector.
+It has a market capitalization of $5.67M.
+Using market capitalization to display company size because this is basic factor of different characteristics to develop the investors’ interests including risk.

 A Simple moving average is one of the most flexible as well as most-commonly used technical analysis indicators.
 It is highly popular among traders, mostly because of its simplicity.
 It works best in a trending environment.
-Simple Moving Average calculated as an average of the last N-periods (20-Day, 50-Day, 200-Day).The share price is an upside from its 20 days moving average with 4.34% and trading from 50 days moving average with -19.51%.
-The stock price is performing along down drift from its 200 days moving average with -55.67%.Any type of moving average can be used to generate buy or sell signals and this process is very simple.
+Simple Moving Average calculated as an average of the last N-periods (20-Day, 50-Day, 200-Day).The share price is positive from its 20 days moving average with 13.11% and trading from 50 days moving average with -10.67%.
+The stock price is performing along negative drift from its 200 days moving average with -51.09%.Any type of moving average can be used to generate buy or sell signals and this process is very simple.
 The charting software plots the moving average as a line directly into the price chart.

 VOLATILITY ANALYSIS: